Sociology Major or Minor

 Select seven SOCI courses (21 hrs) that are 2000 designation or higher (6 s.h. must be upper- division).
 Non-sociology courses that would also count towards the major requirements include: PSYC/SOCI3310 Social Psychology, PSYC3320 Research Design and Experimental Methods, or PEAC/POLS2200 Introduction to Peace Studies.

-The following courses are recommended for any student planning a career in criminal justice: SOCI2500 Criminology, SOCI2300 Race and Ethnicity in the United States, SOCI2200 Environmental Crime, SOCI3200 Gender and Society, SOCI3210 Conflict Management and Dialogue, SOCI3110 Community Studies, SOCI3120 Sociological Studies of Policing, PEAC/POLS2200 Introduction to Peace Studies, PSYC3280 Psychology and Law, PSYC3440 Industrial/Organizational Psychology, and POLS3430 American Constitutional Law.
+The following courses are recommended for any student planning a career in criminal justice: SOCI2500 Criminology, SOCI2300 Race and Ethnicity in the United States, SOCI2200 Environmental Crime, SOCI3200 Gender and Society, SOCI3210 Conflict Management and Dialogue, SOCI3110 Community Studies, SOCI3120 Sociological Studies of Policing, PEAC/POLS2200 Introduction to Peace Studies, PSYC3280 Psychology and Law, PSYC3440 Psychology of the Workplace, and POLS3430 American Constitutional Law.

-The following courses are recommended for any student planning a career in human services: SOCI2320 Marriage and the Family, SOCI2300 Race and Ethnicity in the United States, SOCI3200 Gender and Society, SOCI3220 Sociology of Sexualities, SOCI3130 Social Movements, SOCI3210 Conflict Management and Dialogue, SOCI3110 Community Studies, PSYC2250 Developmental Psychology, and PSYC3440 Industrial/Organizational Psychology.
+The following courses are recommended for any student planning a career in human services: SOCI2320 Marriage and the Family, SOCI2300 Race and Ethnicity in the United States, SOCI3200 Gender and Society, SOCI3220 Sociology of Sexualities, SOCI3130 Social Movements, SOCI3210 Conflict Management and Dialogue, SOCI3110 Community Studies, PSYC2250 Developmental Psychology, and PSYC3440 Psychology of the Workplace.

 Sociology majors with an interest in a criminal justice-related career may wish to earn a criminology concentration.
 In addition to fulfilling the core requirements of the sociology major, the following courses are required as part of their 21 hours of electives: